TIBCOSoftware/snappydata/docs/reference/sql_reference/pivot.md

 # PIVOT

-## Syntax
 ## Description

-TIBCO ComputeDB parser support for PIVOT clause.
+SnappyData parser support for PIVOT clause.
 It deviates from Spark 2.4 support in that it only allows literals in the value IN list rather than named expressions.
 On the contrary, it supports explicit GROUP BY columns with PIVOT instead of always doing implicit detection (which may be different from what user needs in some cases).